tltommu/CourseApp2.0/README.md

 ## Authentication
 Google auth2.0 setup, follow this tutorial by [codewolf](https://www.youtube.com/watch?v=O1QmK_q2Xfw&ab_channel=TheCodeWolf) as well as the [offcial documentation](https://learn.microsoft.com/en-us/azure/app-service/overview-authentication-authorization#identity-providers) to setup.

+## Attention
+Please git ignore your `appsettings.json` and `appsettings.json.development`, don't commit it to public github repo like I did.
+Inside there is a string that is created for the test database if you followed the tutorial linked in this repo.
+You will need to modify it accordingly when you are deploying your own database.
+I recommend that you should download [SQL server management studio](https://learn.microsoft.com/en-us/ssms/download-sql-server-management-studio-ssms) & [SQL server Express](https://www.microsoft.com/en-us/sql-server/sql-server-downloads) for local database testing and future database management when you are deploying the database server.

 ## Sidenote( as of 1 April, 2025)

-1. Sadly I failed to deploy using github action with Azure, but I managed to directly publish the app using only the Azure option without setting up the CI/CD pipeline
+Sadly I failed to deploy using github action with Azure, but I managed to directly publish the app using only the Azure option without setting up the CI/CD pipeline

 ## Sidenote2(as of 3 April,2025)
 Added googleoAuth2.0 for authentication, however user still need to register to use the CRUD function of the app.
 Need fixes in the future.